What to Know About Money-Earning Activities

 Girls’ participation in group money-earning activities is based upon the following:

-You must obtain written approval from your council before a group money-earning event and you must submit a request for approval.
+You must obtain written approval from your council before a group money-earning event by submitting a request for approval.

 Any use of the Girl Scouts—Dakota Horizons logo or trefoil images on flyers, etc., needs to be approved by the marketing department.
 Please send to firstname.lastname@example.org for approval.